Ractiurd/catjs/README.md

 # Disclaimer:

-digjs is a tool designed for legitimate security research and bug bounty hunting.
+Catjs is a tool designed for legitimate security research and bug bounty hunting.
 Ensure that you have proper authorization and adhere to responsible disclosure policies before using it on any target. so use it responsibly and ethically.

 # Question:
 If you have an question you can create an Issue or ping me on [Ractiurd](https://twitter.com/ractiurd)